menu

 Dunkirk is a very small city located in the state of Indiana.
 With a population of 2,098 people and just one neighborhood, Dunkirk is the 230th largest community in Indiana.

-When you are in Dunkirk, you'll notice that it is more blue-collar than most other communities in America.
-47.28% of Dunkirk’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Dunkirk is a blue-collar town, with 47.28% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Dunkirk is a city of production and manufacturing workers, service providers, and sales and office workers.
 There are especially a lot of people living in Dunkirk who work in food service (12.98%), office and administrative support (11.39%), and sales jobs (8.21%).

-The population of Dunkirk has a very low overall level of education: only 6.88% of people over 25 hold a 4-year college degree or higher.
+The citizens of Dunkirk have a very low rate of college education: just 6.88% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The per capita income in Dunkirk in 2022 was $25,250, which is low income relative to Indiana and the nation.
 This equates to an annual income of $101,000 for a family of four.
 However, Dunkirk contains both very wealthy and poor people as well.